 Take care with your washing and you’ll emerge with a beautiful, clean, pristine cross stitch piece.

 Hey!
 With your own hands you have stitched a priceless heirloom.
-Care for it properly now and ensure its enjoyment for future generations.
+Care for it properly now and ensure its longevity and enjoyment for future generations.

 Did you find this article helpful?
 Do you have an alternative method for washing your cross stitch that works for you.
 I’d love to hear what experiences you’ve had when cleaning your own cross stitch.
 I answer all emails received, so if you’ve any stories, comments, or questions – please feel free to send them this way.